Timelike Holographic Complexity: Timelike Subregion Complexity for AdS Black Branes

+In both expressions, the first integral represents the contribution from the shared boundary-to-horizon branch.
+It is important to verify that this integral has no additional poles outside the horizon besides the expected divergence at $r=r_h$.
+The second integral, whose integrand differs in sign between the two configurations, captures the contribution from the horizon to the turning point.

+The timelike subregion complexity, following the CV prescription \eqref{complexity}, is computed from the volume of the bulk region enclosed by these extremal surfaces.
+After performing the integration over the transverse directions and the angular coordinate, one obtains

-The leading divergence is proportional to the boundary volume of the subsystem, as expected from the near-boundary AdS structure.
-Importantly, the total timelike complexity remains real, even when the extremal surface penetrates the horizon.
-This behavior contrasts with that of timelike entanglement entropy, which typically acquires imaginary contributions associated with pseudo-entropy.
+The factor of two accounts for time-reflection symmetry.
+The first term, $T/(2\epsilon^d)$, is the universal UV-divergent contribution proportional to the boundary time interval volume.
+The remaining integrals yield the finite, physically interesting part.
+Crucially, these expressions remain purely real even when the extremal surface penetrates the black hole interior ($r_0 > r_h$).
+This reality contrasts sharply with timelike entanglement entropy or pseudo-entropy, which acquire imaginary contributions when surfaces extend behind horizons, highlighting a fundamental difference between complexity and entanglement measures.

-Although we have so far ignored the trivial $t'(r)=0$ configuration—corresponding to a constant-time slice extending from the boundary to the horizon—it is plausible that, under certain conditions, a transition could occur between this static branch and the horizon-penetrating one.
-Such a transition would resemble phase changes between distinct extremal surfaces in the usual entanglement entropy context.

-It is worth noting that in \cite{Heller:2024whi,Heller:2025kvp}, the authors propose a systematic holographic prescription for timelike entanglement entropy in which the bulk geometry is essentially complexified, and one is led to consider complex extremal surfaces anchored on a timelike boundary strip.
-Remarkably, the horizon-penetrating solution we obtain in the Lorentzian setup coincides precisely with one of these complex extremal surfaces, providing a fully real-valued analogue in our construction while capturing the same underlying causal and geometric features\footnote{I would like to thank M. Heller for bringing these insightful papers to my attention.}.
+We do not find evidence for multiple competing extremal surfaces in the regimes analyzed.
+However, smooth behavior alone does not guarantee uniqueness, and we cannot exclude the possibility of additional branches in other parameter regimes.
+Establishing global dominance would in principle require a more complete analysis of the solution space, possibly including numerical exploration.
+We therefore interpret the solutions presented here as the physically relevant saddles within the class of symmetric configurations considered, and treat the identified solution as the dominant saddle based on the available evidence.

+We now analyze the behavior of timelike complexity across different regimes, determined by the location of the turning point relative to the horizon: the deep exterior regime ($r_0 \ll r_h$), the near-horizon regime ($r_0 \simeq r_h$), and the interior penetration regime ($r_h < r_0 $).
+The analysis confirms that the timelike complexity, $\mathcal{C}_T$, remains manifestly real in all regimes, which is consistent with its interpretation as a geometric volume.